-Australia's unique biodiversity, already under threat from a wide range of stressors, will face further impacts in the future as a result of the changing climate.
+Australia's unique biodiversity, already under threat from a wide range of stressors, will face further impacts into the future as a result of a changing climate.

-Biodiversity is one of the most vulnerable sectors to climate change.
-Many of Australia's most valued, iconic natural areas and rich biodiversity areas they support will be subject to the impacts associated with climate change.
+Biodiversity is one of the most vulnerable sectors to climate change and many of Australia's most valued and iconic natural areas and the rich biodiversity they support will be subject to the impacts associated with climate change.